Differences Between Recruiters And Headhunters

 There are two types of recruiters, those who work in organisations and those who work for organisations.
 Recruiters working within an organisation will source talent to fill a specific role based on the hiring needs of a department.
 They work with a hiring manager to define a role’s requirements and what constitutes as the right candidate for the role.

-They look after such hiring tasks as advertising for the role, screening and interviewing candidates to check skills and cultural fit, booking second interviews, conducting credit and police checks, and making job offers.
+They look after such hiring tasks as advertising for the role, screening and interviewing candidates.
+Firstly, this is done to check skills and cultural fit.
+Secondly to book second interviews, conducting credit and police checks, and making job offers.
 They’re paid a salary rather than commission.

 Whereas recruiters who work at recruitment agencies specialise in sourcing talent for contract or permanent roles across many different organisations.
 Agency recruiters are paid a salary plus commission once they’ve placed someone in a role.
 What this means is that they’re competing with other agency recruiters as well as an organisation’s recruiters to source and place talent in a specific role.
 The recruiter determines if you will get to meet with the hiring manager of a role.